 Don’t worry if the FAFSA indicates you are not eligible for federal aid.
 There are no income eligibility requirements this scholarship.

-There’s help available for FAFSA.
-Feeling overwhelmed or stuck?
 There are experts available to help you answer questions about completing the FAFSA.

 You must enroll in an eligible program and start classes.